paul1801212781/PHBS_BIGDATA_2019/Homework_1.md

 #### 6&7 Decision making
 After calculating the average score of feasible houses, city of the highest average score is most livable.

+### Database choice
-### Database choice: I will choose relational database since the data is structural in the form of table.
+I will choose relational database since the data is structural in the form of table.